MartinO55/MyMusicDeploy/README.md

 It's built in react and SASS.

 this is a Cloned Repo I set Up to make the site deployable - The original Repo can be found here, along with the actual commit log: <https://github.com/MartinO55/MyMusic/tree/main/myMusic>

+So I had some major issues getting this to deploy with github pages; because the front end triggers MIME type sniffing issues in browsers and the backend is inaccessable.